cloud66/help-old/_posts/account-management/team-accounts.md

 <h2 id="permissions">Account user roles and permissions</h2>
 The account administrator is the only user who can invite other members and change access rights for these members (unless this latter privilege is granted to another user).

+Finance user is a user who has access to _Payment_ page, can change billing information and will receive payment notifications.
+Finance user has no access right to stacks.
+Also we don’t charge for finance users.

-You can specify the exact access rights you would like to grant to a specific users per stack.
-The available access rights are:
+Stack user is a user which you can specify the exact access rights you would like to grant to per stack.
+The available access rights for stack users are:

 - No access
 - View stack